bsekisser/System7/README.md

 - **Networking**: No AppleTalk or network functionality
 - **Desk Accessories**: Framework only, no functional DAs
 - **Color Manager**: Minimal color support
-- **Font Manager**: Only Chicago font supported, no TrueType or font scaling

 ## 🏗️ Architecture